Electrolytic capacitor: "Wet" aluminium capacitor

-"Dry" aluminum capacitor
+"Dry" aluminium capacitor

 The ancestor of the modern electrolytic capacitor was patented by Samuel Ruben in 1925, who teamed with Philip Mallory, the founder of the battery company that is now known as Duracell International.
 Ruben's idea adopted the stacked construction of a silver mica capacitor.
 He introduced a separated second foil to contact the electrolyte adjacent to the anode foil instead of using the electrolyte-filled container as the capacitor's cathode.
 The stacked second foil got its own terminal additional to the anode terminal and the container no longer had an electrical function.
 This type of electrolytic capacitor combined with a liquid or gel-like electrolyte of a non-aqueous nature, which is therefore dry in the sense of having a very low water content, became known as the "dry" type of electrolytic capacitor.

 With Ruben's invention, together with the invention of wound foils separated with a paper spacer 1927 by A. Eckel of Hydra-Werke (Germany), the actual development of electrolytic capacitors began.

 William Dubilier, whose first patent for electrolytic capacitors was filed in 1928, industrialized the new ideas for electrolytic capacitors and started the first large commercial production in 1931 in the Cornell-Dubilier (CD) factory in Plainfield, New Jersey.
 At the same time in Berlin, Germany, the "Hydra-Werke", an AEG company, started the production of electrolytic capacitors in large quantities.
 Another manufacturer, Ralph D. Mershon, had success in servicing the radio-market demand for electrolytic capacitors.

 In his 1896 patent Pollak already recognized that the capacitance of the capacitor increases when roughening the surface of the anode foil.
 Today (2014), electrochemically etched low voltage foils can achieve an up to 200-fold increase in surface area compared to a smooth surface.
-Advances in the etching process are the reason for the dimension reductions in aluminum electrolytic capacitors over recent decades.
+Advances in the etching process are the reason for the dimension reductions in aluminium electrolytic capacitors over recent decades.

-For aluminum electrolytic capacitors the decades from 1970 to 1990 were marked by the development of various new professional series specifically suited to certain industrial applications, for example with very low leakage currents or with long life characteristics, or for higher temperatures up to 125 °C.
+For aluminium electrolytic capacitors the decades from 1970 to 1990 were marked by the development of various new professional series specifically suited to certain industrial applications, for example with very low leakage currents or with long life characteristics, or for higher temperatures up to 125 °C.